dennis-lin-recruiting-2017/elevator/README.md

 ## Design approach
-Because of the requirement to time-step the simulation, I chose to implement this exercise as a discrete event simulation.
+Because of the requirement to time-step the simulation, I chose to implement this exercise as a discrete event simulation (https://en.wikipedia.org/wiki/Discrete_event_simulation).
 This also has the advantage of being extremely testable and easy to debug.

 A "Simulation" will consist of a list of elevators and a list of the aforementioned pickup requests (a pickup request is equivalent to a human rider).